Connor Cook

-Connor Cook (born January 29, 1993) is a former American football quarterback.
-He played college football for the Michigan State Spartans and was their starting quarterback from 2013 to 2015.
-He holds the record for most career wins at Michigan State.
-Cook was selected in the fourth round of the 2016 NFL Draft by the Oakland Raiders.
-After initially serving as the third-string backup to Derek Carr and Matt McGloin, Cook played in his first NFL game in the Raiders' last regular season game of the 2016 NFL season after Carr and McGloin suffered injuries.
-Following this, he was named the starter for the Raiders' playoff game against the Houston Texans and became the first quarterback in NFL history to make his first career start in a playoff game.
+Connor Cook (born January 29, 1993) is an American former professional football quarterback who played in the National Football League (NFL) for two seasons with the Oakland Raiders.
+He played college football for the Michigan State Spartans, winning the Johnny Unitas Golden Arm Award in 2015, and was selected by the Raiders in the fourth round of the 2016 NFL draft.

+Cook began his rookie year as the third-string backup, but became Oakland's starter during the postseason due to injuries to Derek Carr and Matt McGloin, making him the first post-merger NFL quarterback to have his first start in a playoff game.
+After one more season as a backup, he was released by the Raiders and would not have another start.
+Cook last played professionally for the Houston Roughnecks of the XFL in 2020.

-Early years
+Early life

 Cook was born in Parma Heights, Ohio, on January 29, 1993.
-Cook is from an athletic family: His father, Chris, played football at Indiana; his mother, Donna, played basketball at Cincinnati; and his older sister, Jackie, played basketball at Old Dominion.
+Cook is from an athletic family: his father, Chris, played football at Indiana; his mother, Donna, played basketball at Cincinnati; and his older sister, Jackie, played basketball at Old Dominion.
 Cook attended Walsh Jesuit High School in Cuyahoga Falls, Ohio.
 He was ranked as the nation's 13th best quarterback recruit by Rivals.com.

 College career

 Upon enrolling at Michigan State, Cook was redshirted as a freshman in 2011.
 He spent the 2012 season as a backup to Andrew Maxwell.
 After Maxwell was benched, Cook helped lead the team to a win in the 2012 Buffalo Wild Wings Bowl, completing four of 11 passes for 47 yards and a touchdown.
 Overall, he appeared in three games, completing nine of 17 passes for 94 yards with a touchdown and an interception.

-He entered the 2013 season as the backup to Maxwell again.
+Cook entered the 2013 season as the backup to Maxwell again.
 After Maxwell struggled, Cook took over as the starter after the first game and remained the starter the rest of the year.
-He led Michigan State to a 34-24 victory over the Ohio State Buckeyes in the Big Ten Championship Game and was named MVP after throwing for 304 yards with three touchdowns.
-He then led the Spartans to a 24–20 victory over Stanford in the 2014 Rose Bowl.
+He led Michigan State to a 34–24 victory over the Ohio State Buckeyes in the Big Ten Championship Game and was named MVP after throwing for 304 yards with three touchdowns.
+Cook then led the Spartans to a 24–20 victory over Stanford in the 2014 Rose Bowl.
 He was named the offensive MVP after throwing for 332 yards and two touchdowns.
-Cook finished the season with 2,755 passing yards and 22 touchdowns.
+Cook finished the season with 2,755 passing yards, 22 touchdowns, and six interceptions.